Home » 65201 – Food counter attendants, kitchen helpers and related support occupations

 Employment Outlook

-The employment outlook will be moderate for Food counter attendants, kitchen helpers and related support occupations (65201) in Prince Edward Island for the 2022-2024 period.
+The employment outlook will be Good for food counter attendants, kitchen helpers and related support occupations (NOC 65201) in Prince Edward Island for the 2025-2027 period.

 The following factors contributed to this outlook: